-Spain’s total population amounts to 47 million.
-However, over 14% of its residents went through the process of moving to Spain from various foreign countries.
-If you consider a move to Spain, you can find some information that will help you find out whether it is the right choice for you below!
+Spain’s total population amounts to approximately 47.8 million.
+However, over 14% of its residents made the move to Spain from abroad.
+If you are also considering moving to Spain, you can find some information below that will help you find out whether it is the right choice for you!

 Moving to Spain does not necessarily mean lying on the beach all day long.
 With a total area of over 500,000 km², Spain boasts a landscape of reddish earth dotted with olive groves, and sparsely vegetated plains.
 Contrary to popular clichés, you can find very arid mountainous regions in Spain as well.

 Due to the country’s size, Spain’s climate differs greatly from region to region.
-In the Basque country, you should expect a maritime climate with cooler summers and mild winters.
+In the Basque country, you can expect a maritime climate with cooler summers and mild winters.
 The central plateau offers the two extremes of scorching summers and icy winters, whereas southern Andalusia has a Mediterranean climate.
 Meanwhile, four rather rainy seasons are typical of Spain’s Atlantic coast.

-If you consider moving to Spain, but do not yet know where to go, the fact that a significant percentage of Madrid’s population is made up of international residents may pique your interest.
+If you consider moving to Spain but do not yet know where to go, the fact that a significant percentage of Madrid’s population is international may pique your interest.
 The cost of living in Madrid is also lower than in other European capitals such as Brussels, Amsterdam, or Berlin.
-Some of Spain’s best international schools for British, American, French, and German expats, to name a few, abound throughout the city.
+Some of Spain’s best international schools for British, American, French, and German expats, for example, abound throughout the city.

 If the weather is an important criterion for choosing your destination in Spain, the capital of Andalusia in the south might be of interest to you.
 Seville is a culturally rich city with a high number of annual visitors.
-Many European retirees, e.g. from Germany, Sweden, or the UK, choose to live along the Costa del Sol, due to the warm climate and the endless sandy beaches.
+Many European retirees, e.g. from Germany, Sweden, and the UK, choose to live along the Costa del Sol, enjoying the warm climate and the endless sandy beaches.